bexoft/finalmq/README.md

 Here, you can correlate the entityName to the entityId.
 The entityId of the server-remote-entity which triggered a request/notification will be inside each request/notification header.

 Now, the TimerEvent is triggered every 1s, but you cannot see them at the browser.
-The requests/notifications are still stored in the HTTP protocol of the timer_server.
+The requests/notifications are still stored in the HTTP session of the timer_server.